NukeMail

 Modern, clean interface with a mobile app for iOS and Android.
 Feels polished and contemporary.
 The app makes it easy to copy addresses and read emails on the go.

-Dated interface that has not been significantly updated in years.
-Functional but visually outdated, especially on mobile.
-The design feels like it belongs in the early 2010s, though the underlying functionality remains reliable.
+The interface is dated and hasn't seen real updates in years.
+It works fine but looks old, especially on mobile devices.
+The design feels like it belongs in the early 2010s, but the underlying functionality remains reliable.

 Domain Blocking

-Equally heavily blocked.
+They get blocked just as often.
 After nearly two decades, guerrillamail.com and its variants are among the first domains added to any blocklist.
-This is the price of being a well-known service — the domains that everyone knows about are the domains that every website blocks.
+That is the price of being a well-known service.
+The domains that everyone knows about are the domains that every website blocks.

 Inbox Lifetime

-Session-based, typically persists as long as you keep the tab open or the app running.
-No fixed timer but unpredictable.
-If you close the browser, the inbox may or may not be recoverable depending on cookie state.
+Your inbox stays active as long as you keep the tab open or the app running.
+There is no fixed timer because the duration is unpredictable.
+If you close your browser, the inbox might be recoverable or it might be gone depending on your current cookie state.

-Approximately 1 hour.
-Tied to browser session and resets with activity, but shorter than most alternatives.
-The short window is adequate for quick verifications but problematic for slower email systems.
+It takes about 1 hour.
+It's tied to your browser session and resets with activity.
+It's shorter than most alternatives.
+This window is fine for quick verifications but it's problematic for slower email systems.

 Address Choice